-A concise, accessible introduction to the great linguist who shaped the study of language for the twentieth century, Saussure for Beginners puts the challenging ideas of Ferdinand de Saussure into clear and illuminating terms, focusing on the unifying principles of his teachings
+A concise, accessible introduction to the great linguist who shaped the study of language in the twentieth century, Saussure for Beginners puts the challenging ideas of Ferdinand de Saussure into clear and illuminating terms, focusing on the unifying principles of his teachings

-and showing how his thoughts on linguistics migrated to anthropology.
+and showing how his thoughts on linguistics

+migrated to anthropology.

-2002 978-81-2502-232-9 ₹780 122 pp Paperback Rights: Restricted
+2002 978-81-2502-232-9 ₹825 122 pp Paperback Rights: Restricted

 Hindi Nationalism

-Alok Rai, currently teaching in the Humanities Department of IIT, Delhi
+Alok Rai, currently teaching in the Humanities Department of IIT Delhi

-2001 978-81-2501-979-4 ₹450 152 pp Paperback
+2001 978-81-2501-979-4 ₹525 152 pp Paperback

 Human Landscape, The

 Geeti Sen and Ashis Banerjee

 2001 978-81-2502-045-5 ₹500 244 pp Hardback

+Write to mail@orientblackswan.com to receive our monthly mailer

-Impact of War on Children, The
+Impact of War on Children, The Graca Machel

-Graca Machel

 2001 978-81-2502-077-6 ₹395 264 pp Paperback Rights: Restricted

 Jharkhand

 Politics of Development and Identity

 Amit Prakash

 2001 978-81-2501-899-5 ₹595 400 pp Hardback

 Nation and National Identity in South Asia

-S.L.
-Sharma, teaches Sociology at the Chandigarh University; T.K.
-Oommen, teaches Sociology at the Jawaharlal Nehru University, New Delhi
+S. L. Sharma, teaches Sociology at Chandigarh University; T. K. Oommen, teaches Sociology at Jawaharlal Nehru University, New Delhi

-2001 978-81-2501-924-4 ₹395 248 pp Paperback

-Edited by T. B. Subba and G. C. Ghosh

-Textbook

 Derrida for Beginners

 SERIES: FOR BEGINNERS

-lim Powell Illustrated by Van Howell
+Jim Powell Illustrated by Van Howell

-Since 1968, in coffeehouses around the world. intellectuals have been talking about lacques Derrida and deconstruction.
-Derrida for Beginners concentrates on developing the key concept of 'differance' and defining the necessary Derridian terminology used to communicate its meaning.
-Jim Powell's introduction is the most lucid available on Derrida.
-2000 978-81-2501-916-9 ₹780 191 pp Paperback Rights: Restricted Foucault for Beginners SERIES: FOR BEGINNERS Lydia Alix Fillingham Illustrated by Moshe Süsser
+Since 1968, in coffeehouses around the world, intellectuals have been talking about Jacques Derrida and deconstruction.
+Derrida for Beginners focuses on developing the key concept of 'differance' and defining the Derridean terms used to communicate its meaning.
+Jim Powell's introduction is the most lucid one available on Derrida.

+2000 978-81-2501-916-9 ₹825 191 pp Paperback Rights: Restricted Foucault for Beginners SERIES: FOR BEGINNERS Lydia Alix Fillingham Illustrated by Moshe Süsser

 Michel Foucault's work has profoundly affected the teaching of such diverse disciplines as literary criticism, criminology and gender studies.
 In Foucault for Beginners, the reader will discover Foucault's deeply visual sense of scenes such as ritual public executions.

-2000 978-81-250-1913-8 ₹780 156 pp Paperback Rights: Restricted
+2000 978-81-250-1913-8 ₹825 156 pp Paperback Rights: Restricted

 Ideals, Images and Real Lives Women in Literature and History

 Alice Thorner and Maithreyi Krishnaraj

 2000 978-81-2500-843-9 ₹350 367 pp Hardback

+Intersections

-Intersections Socio-Cultural Trends in Maharashtra
+Socio-Cultural Trends in Maharashtra Meera Kosambi

-Meera Kosambi

-2000 978-81-2501-878-0 ₹1130 228 pp Hardback
+2000 978-81-2501-878-0 ₹475 228 pp Hardback

 Anthropological Journeys Reflections on Fieldwork

 Edited by Meenakshi Thapan

 1998 978-81-2501-221-4 ₹495 332 pp Hardback

 Family in India, The Critical Essays

-A.M.
-Shah, ICSSR National Fellow
+A. M. Shah, ICSSR National Fellow

 1998 978-81-2501-306-8 ₹195 173 pp Paperback

-Caste, Religion and Country A View of Ancient and Medieval India

-S. V. Desikachar

-1993 978-08-6311-256-0 ₹250 270 pp Paperback
+Language and Politics in Pakistan

+Tariq Rahman, National Distinguished Professor of Linguistics and South Asian Studies, National Institute of Pakistan, Quaid-i-Azam University, Islamabad